PPM Logo

 a.
 The Chair or Review Officer may exclude any person who disrupts the Student Conduct Review.

-26. After conducting a Student Conduct Review, the Community Standard Board or Review Officer will deliberate privately.
+27. After conducting a Student Conduct Review, the Community Standards Board or Review Officer will deliberate privately.
 The determination(s) of the Community Standards Board will be made by majority vote.
 The Chair will not vote unless there is a tie.

 a.
 The Community Standards Board or Review Officer will determine whether the Respondent is responsible for the alleged violation(s) of the Standards of Conduct.
-If the Respondent is found not responsible for all alleged violations, the matter will be dismissed and concluded without any further proceedings for the Respondent.
+If the Respondent is found not responsible for all alleged violations, the matter will be dismissed and the student conduct process completed.

-27. After the conclusion of deliberations, the Chair or Review Officer will submit a Student Conduct Review Report to the Office of Student Conduct summarizing the information presented at the Student Conduct Review and the Community Standards Board’s or Review Officer’s findings for the alleged violations of the Standards of Conduct.
+28. After the conclusion of deliberations, the Chair or Review Officer will submit a Student Conduct Review Report to the Review Coordinator summarizing the information presented at the Student Conduct Review and the Community Standards Board’s or Review Officer’s findings for the alleged violations of the Standards of Conduct.

-28. The Office of Student Conduct will forward the Student Conduct Review Report to the original Student Conduct Officer (generally within five Business Days of the conclusion of the Student Conduct Review).
+29. The Review Coordinator will forward the Student Conduct Review Report to the original Student Conduct Officer (generally within five Business Days of the conclusion of the Student Conduct Review).

 a.
 If the Respondent is found responsible for violating the Standards of Conduct, and except as set forth below, the original Student Conduct Officer will assign sanctions.
 In assigning sanctions, the Student Conduct Officer should consider the findings in the Student Conduct Review Report, applicable sanctioning guidelines, and the Respondent’s student conduct record.

 b.
-If the Student Conduct Officer does not assign suspension or dismissal as a sanction, the Office of Student Conduct will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).
+If the Student Conduct Officer does not assign suspension or dismissal as a sanction, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).

 c.
 If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for an undergraduate Student, they will consult with the Council of Deans of Student Affairs.
 The Council of Deans of Student Affairs will make the final determination of the sanctions.
-Thereafter, the Office of Student Conduct will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of the final determination of sanctions).
+Thereafter, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of the final determination of sanctions).

 d.
-If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for a graduate Student, Extension Student or Student Organization, the Office of Student Conduct will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).
+If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for a graduate Student, Extended Studies Student or Student Organization, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).

-29. If a medical or pharmacy Student is found responsible for violating the Standards of Conduct, the Office of Student Conduct will forward the Student Conduct Review Report in writing to the Respondent and the relevant Standing and Promotions Committee (School of Medicine) or Academic Oversight Committee (Skaggs School of Pharmacy) (generally within five Business Days of the conclusion of the Student Conduct Review).
+30. If a medical or pharmacy Student is found responsible for violating the Standards of Conduct, the Review Coordinator will forward the Student Conduct Review Report in writing to the Respondent and the relevant Standing and Promotions Committee (School of Medicine) or Academic Oversight Committee (Skaggs School of Pharmacy) (generally within five Business Days of the conclusion of the Student Conduct Review).

 a.
 The relevant committee will meet with the Respondent to discuss sanctions.
 In assigning sanctions, the relevant committee should consider the findings in the Student Conduct Review Report, relevant sanctioning guidelines (if any), and the Respondent’s student conduct record.

 b.
 The relevant committee will notify the Respondent in writing with the assigned sanctions upon conclusion of its proceedings.
-The relevant committee will notify the Office of Student Conduct of the sanctions assigned to the Respondent.
+The relevant committee will notify the Review Coordinator of the sanctions assigned to the Respondent.

-30. If the Community Standards Board or Review Officer finds the Respondent not responsible for all alleged violations of the Standards of Conduct, the Office of Student Conduct will forward the Student Conduct Review Report to the Student Conduct Officer for review (generally within five Business Days of the conclusion of the Student Conduct Review).
-The Office of Student Conduct will then provide the Respondent with the Student Conduct Review Report and notification in writing that all alleged violations of the Standards of Conduct have been dismissed (generally within five Business Days after providing the report to the Student Conduct Officer).
+31. If the Community Standards Board or Review Officer finds the Respondent not responsible for all alleged violations of the Standards of Conduct, the Review Coordinator will forward the Student Conduct Review Report to the Student Conduct Officer for review (generally within five Business Days of the conclusion of the Student Conduct Review).
+The Review Coordinator will then provide the Respondent with the Student Conduct Review Report and notify them in writing that all alleged violations of the Standards of Conduct have been dismissed (generally within five Business Days after providing the report to the Student Conduct Officer).

 H. SANCTIONS AND UNIVERSITY ACTIONS

-Violations of any of the Standards of Conduct may result in the assignment of sanctions based on the specific circumstances of the incident, the Respondent’s student conduct record, and applicable sanctioning guidelines.
-Any sanction assigned should be appropriate to the violation and, when appropriate, educational in nature.
+Violations of the Standards of Conduct may result in sanctions based on the specific circumstances of the incident, the Respondent’s student conduct record, and applicable sanctioning guidelines.
+Any sanction assigned should be appropriate to the violation and may be educational in nature.

 1. A Respondent’s student conduct record is cumulative.
-Therefore, increased sanctions may be assigned to take into consideration the Respondent’s overall record of violations of all types, not just those of a similar type.
-Violations of the Standards of Conduct or other University Policies during the period of an active sanction may be cause for further action.
+Therefore, sanctions assigned in subsequent incidents may be increased to take into consideration the Respondent’s overall record of violations, regardless of whether the violations are similar.
+Violations of the Standards of Conduct during an active sanction period may be cause for further action.

 a.
 The severity of the violation;